Vincent9339/metaprivBIDS-Outer/README.md

 ### Option 2

- In the vent of permission issues for system dependent files, you might want to set the pkgs_dirs option in Conda's configuration to use a directory that is writable by you.
+ In the event of permission issues for system dependent files, you might want to set the pkgs_dirs option in Conda's configuration to use a directory that is writable by you.

 ```console
 conda config --add pkgs_dirs ~/conda_pkgs